 It seems a safe bet to expect that it will be available on the new 16in MacBook Pro.

-For more information about what Apple's plans for the coming months, read our guide to the New Apple products coming in 2021.
+For more information about Apple's plans for the coming months, read our guide to the New Apple products coming in 2021.